-Line 3a

-Enter the amount of interest deductions allowed in the computation of entire net income (i.e., includable in the amount of Line 4a Worksheet, line E) that are directly attributable to combined subsidiary capital (or to income, losses or gains from combined subsidiary capital).
+Line 3a - Enter the amount of interest deductions allowed in the computation of entire net income (that is, includable in the amount of Line 4a Worksheet, line E, on page 6 of these instructions) that are directly attributable to combined subsidiary capital (or to income, losses, or gains from combined subsidiary capital).

-Line 3b

-Enter the amount of noninterest deductions allowed in the computation of entire net income (i.e., includable in the amount of Line 4b Worksheet, line E) that are directly attributable to combined subsidiary capital (or to income, losses or gains from combined subsidiary capital).
+Line 3b - Enter the amount of noninterest deductions allowed in the computation of entire net income (that is, includable in the amount of Line 4b Worksheet, line E, on page 6 of these instructions) that are directly attributable to combined subsidiary capital (or to income, losses, or gains from combined subsidiary capital).